-The Credit Reporting Privacy Code (the Code) requires credit reporters to submit an assurance report to the Privacy Commissioner every year (see clause 9 and Schedule 6) confirming that they have complied with the law.
+The Credit Reporting Privacy Code requires credit reporters to submit an assurance report to the Privacy Commissioner every year (see clause 9 and Schedule 6) confirming that they have complied with the law.

 The annual assurance reports seek to demonstrate how each credit reporter has systematically achieved and monitored compliance with the code’s obligations.
 The reports are required to have been prepared with the involvement of an independent person, such as a trained auditor or privacy law expert, and must be submitted within three months of the end of the financial year.

 The requirement for assurance reports is intended to promote and demonstrate accountability for handling sensitive personal information.
 The Privacy Commissioner has decided the reports should be publicly released to achieve that objective.

 The reports are below.
 Parts of some reports have been redacted where release of information might prejudice a commercial position, or for reasons of systems security, or individual privacy.